dongzgh/byrpal/README.md

 # Introduction
-ShopAgent is an application for managing products and tracking orders.
+BuyerAgent is an application for managing products and tracking orders.
 It's targeting shop agent's business flow management.
 Technologies used to build the application are listed as blow:
 1. Meteor framework
 2. AngularJS v1.